 - It will display you all the information related to your computer system.

 Are you still struggling with finding the proper answer to your question – what kind of computer do I have?
-I guess the above mentioned six methods will work fine on various windows version like Windows 7/8/8.1/10.
-I hope you have found the right information on what kind of computer you’re using currently.
+The above-mentioned eight methods will work fine on various Microsoft Operating Systems like Windows 11/10/8.1/7.